MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-introduction.md

 ### Accessing External Data Sets

 Data can be stored in a wide-variety of formats.
 Typically, the first step in any ScaleR analysis is to make the data accessible.
-With ScaleR’s data import capability, you can access data from a SAS file, SPSS file, fixed format or delimited text file, an ODBC connection, or a Teradata data base, bringing it into a data frame in memory, or storing it for fast access in chunks on disk.
+With ScaleR’s data import capability, you can access data from a SAS file, SPSS file, fixed format or delimited text file, an ODBC connection, SQL Server, or a Teradata database, bringing it into a data frame in memory, or storing it for fast access in chunks on disk.

 ### Efficiently Storing and Retrieving Data

 A key component of RevoScaleR is a data file format (.xdf) that is extremely efficient for both reading and writing data.
-You can create .xdf files by importing data files or from R data frames, and add rows or variables to an existing .xdf file.
+You can create .xdf files by importing data files or from R data frames, and add rows or variables to an existing .xdf file (appending rows is currently only supported in a local compute context).
 Once your data is in this file format you can use it directly with analysis functions provided with RevoScaleR, or quickly extract a subsample and read it into a data frame in memory for use in other R functions.

 ### Data Cleaning, Exploration, and Manipulation